Get Screened

 I bind my chest, does this increase my chance of getting breast/chest cancer?

-The risks of breast/chest cancer from chest binding haven’t been well studied, so it’s not clear at this time.
+The risks of breast/chest cancer from chest binding haven’t been well studied, so it’s not clear at this time if it has any impact on breast/chest cancer risk.
 Currently, there is no evidence to suggest that binding increases the risk of breast/chest cancer.

 However, it is important to check-in with your healthcare provider to monitor your breast/chest health while binding.